become like the Unthings themselves,

 The elves murmured, before their leader answered.
 “No outsiders are allowed to see the way in.
 He’ll have to be blindfolded.
 Will you accept these conditions?”

-Maximilian could see the others frown slightly, but when Toryn turned his head in his direction, the young man nodded.
+Maximilian could see the others frown but knew there would be no other way.
+When Toryn turned his head in his direction, the young man nodded.

 “We shall,” Toryn answered.

-At that, two men leaped from the trees, landing lightly on their feet.
-Maximilian tensed slightly as they approached, but did not move as a sack was placed over his head.
+At that, two elves lightly leaped from the trees.
+Maximilian tensed slightly as they approached but did not move as a sack was placed over his head.

 “Our apologies,” the leader’s voice floated from somewhere else near him.
 “But our clan chief has warned of outsiders.
 Our men will escort your human companion.
 The rest of you are asked to please put your weapons away.
 We will guide you from here.”